The 20 Best Drug Induced Dyskinesia Doctors Near Me in North Carolina, US

 Offers Telehealth

-Burton Scott is a Neurologist in Durham, North Carolina.
-Dr. Scott has been practicing medicine for over 36 years and is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Essential Tremor.
+Burton Scott is a Neurologist practicing medicine in Durham, North Carolina.
+He has been practicing medicine for over 36 years.
+Dr. Scott is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Huntington Disease.
+Dr. Scott is board certified in American Board Of Psychiatry/Neurology, Neurology.

 Distinguished in Drug Induced Dyskinesia